 AS MCSAP maintains a strong commercial vehicle inspection program to keep unsafe commercial vehicles and drivers off of American Samoa highway.
 American Samoa has only one primary corridor, a two way road with some overlap during inspections.
 MCSAP currently has 4 certified inspectors.
-AS MCSAP has two vacant officer inspector positions at this time and will try to fill the vacancies for FY2018.
+AS MCSAP has two vacant officer inspector positions at this time and will fill the vacancies after DPS academy graduation on November 29,2019 for FY2019.
 MCSAP needs to increase its level of training to enhance the program and to increase its skills.
 In order to achieve our MCSAP goals, any new officer inspector will be sent to MCSAP Part A & B training to gain inspection certification.
-Regarding the FY 2017 inspection totals, AS MCSAP experienced several IT issues and the MCSAP Coordinator took an unexpected medical retirement during this time leaving the program without anyone to conduct uploads.
-As such, the number reported from Safetynet may be considerably less than the actual inspection count.

-- 1. All CMV inspections conducted in AS are done in AS's effort to reduce crashes, therefore all 800 inspections outlined in section 3 roadside inspections will be used to meet this goal. - 2.
+- 1. All CMV inspections conducted in AS are done in AS's effort to reduce crashes, therefore all 826 inspections outlined in section 3 roadside inspections will be used to meet this goal. - 2.
 To measure the effectiveness of our program, we will monitor CMV crashes and conduct a post-crash inquiry for possible investigation.
 AS MCSAP will look at violation trends in the Safetynet reports to evaluate effectiveness and make adjustments to program activities as needed. - 3.
 To ensure for consistency and accuracy, AS MCSAP field supervisor will review each inspection and follow up with the inspector if corrections are needed prior to uploading the inspection to SAFETYNET.
-Performance will be periodically assessed to determine training needs. - 4.
-The Department of Public Safety is currently coordinating another Police Academy in mid October 2018 for three months and the Commissioner HTC Le'i has agreed to fill our two vacant officer inspectors immediately after the completion of the Police Academy.
-It is also our intention to fill two more vacant officer inspectors for the FY 2019 plan proposal.
+Performance will be periodically assessed to determine training needs.